cipher982/pepper-place/frontend/src/styles/REFACTORING.md

    - Updated the VideoSlide and ProgressiveImage components to use styled components consistently
    - Improved TypeScript typing and hook usage

+8. ✅ **Removed Remaining Inline Styles**
+   - Added position props to styled components in Timeline.styles.ts
+   - Removed all inline styles from Timeline.tsx component
+   - Ensured consistent prop naming with the $ prefix for transient props

+9. ✅ **Enhanced Theme with Feedback Colors**
+   - Added error, success, warning, and info feedback colors to the theme
+   - Updated styled.d.ts with proper TypeScript types for feedback colors
+   - Applied theme feedback colors to ErrorState component

 ## Remaining Tasks

-1. **Audit CSS Classes**
-   - Review and clean up any remaining inline styles
-   - Ensure consistent naming conventions across components

-2. **Optimize Media Queries**
+1. **Optimize Media Queries**
    - Add responsive design adjustments using theme breakpoints
    - Ensure mobile-friendly layout and controls

+2. **Handle Third-Party CSS**
+   - Create styled wrappers for react-image-gallery components
+   - Reduce direct CSS imports where possible

 3. **Clean Up Unused Styles**
    - Remove App.css default styles that are no longer needed